avo-hq/docs.avohq.io/docs/2.0/authentication.md

+---
+license: community
+---

 # Authentication

 ## Customize the `current_user` method

-By default, Avo will not assume your authentication provider (the `current_user` method returns `nil`).
-That means Avo won't be able to retrieve the current user.
-You have to tell it how to get it.
+Avo will not assume your authentication provider (the `current_user` method returns `nil`).
+That means that you have to tell Avo who the `current_user` is.

 ### Using devise